Zehuahe/hilo-mpc/docs/docsource/modules/estimators.rst

 Observer module
 =========================
-The |project_name| Observer module contains several state (and parameter) observers. observers are used to infer states and parameters from measurements.
+The |project_name| Observer module contains several state (and parameter) observers.
+Observers are used to infer states and parameters from measurements.
 For a more detailed description of the methods refer to :ref:`the API <observer_autodoc>`.

 The Observer module contains the following classes: